etherlegend/gpt-terminal-plugin/README.md

 ## Getting Started

 First of all, you need ChatGPT plugin/developer access to try this as this is a plugin for ChatGPT.
 If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).
+Once you've access to the ChatGPT plugins, you can set this up locally to try it out.

 1. Clone the repository